MQTT Performance Testing using Gatling

 import static io.gatling.javaapi.mqtt.MqttDsl.*;

-Write MQTT Gatling Script
+Write a Gatling Script

 public class MqttSimulation extends Simulation {